jerobado/Study/Docker/README.md

 - a service responsible for hosting and distributing images
 - collection of images repositories

+**microservices**
+- building, deploying, and managing each application feature as its own small app

 # Installation

 ### Install from package